jaysoo/nx-react-book/manuscript/chapter1.md

 Let's start by going through the terminology that Nx uses.

 **Workspace**
-: A folder created using Nx that contain applications and libraries, as well as scaffolding to help with building, linting, and testing.
+: A folder created using Nx that contains applications and libraries, as well as scaffolding to help with building, linting, and testing.

 **Project**
 : An application or library within the workspace.